 The Yamaha YZ490 was introduced in 1982 (following in the footsteps of the YZ465).
 Sadly, the 490 was heavier than the 465, nowhere near as reliable, difficult to start, had grim suspension, vibrated and was impossible to jet.
 Amazingly, Yamaha stuck with this poor design until 1991.
 If you jetted it rich enough to keep from seizing, it would blubber, foul plugs and produce little power.
 If you jetted it to run strong, it would detonate and seize.
 It came with air leaks, a wandering ignition, gimpy motor mounts and a bad case of Yama-swap!
 Yamaha issued a mountain of service bulletins to fix the problems, but none of them worked!

 Our featured Yamaha YZ490 is the bike that Team Yamaha gave to Broc Glover for winning the 1985 title.
 It has never been started.
 The 1985 model was white with red and blue graphics.
-If you are looking to buy a vintage 1985 YZ490, look for the front disc brake, gold Takasago rims, BASS system and stock boost bottle.
+If you are looking at buying a vintage 1985 YZ490, look for the front disc brake, gold Takasago rims, BASS system and stock boost bottle.
 Suggested retail in 1985 was $2699.
-Although this Early Years of Motocross Museum example has the provenance of belonging to Broc Glover, the typical YZ490 can be had for anywhere from $500 to $1800.
+Although this Early Years of Motocross Museum example has the provenance of belonging to Broc Glover, the typical YZ490 can be had for anywhere from $1000 to $2000.